 The Levada do Caldeirão Verde hike is one of the best levada walks (not too steep) on Madeira island with lush jungles and several amazing waterfalls!
 This levada trail is one of the most popular hikes on the island due to its incredible waterfall, dense jungle surroundings, and most importantly, it’s relatively flat without too much incline.
 I really enjoyed this hike and would highly recommend it, especially for those who enjoy walking but don’t want a huge uphill trek.
-It really gives you so many great views and a huge waterfall without leading you up stairs or steep hills.
+It really gives you so many great views and a huge waterfall without leading you up any stairs or steep hills.

 LEVADA DO CALDEIRÃO VERDE HIKE DETAILS

 Hike Distance: The total distance of the hike was 12 kilometers.

 Hike Duration: The hike will take you about four hours, especially if you have a nice lunch break at the main waterfall, which is at the halfway point of the trail before you turn back.

 Hike Difficulty: The beauty of this trail, and one of the reasons why it is so popular, is that it has almost no incline.
 Over the course of 12 kilometers, there are only around 100 meters of incline.
 So it’s basically flat, which makes it comfortable for most hikers.
 The trail itself is well-maintained with railing at most parts with a drop-off.
 There have been some instances of rockfall and landslide with injuries involved.
 Recently there was a landslide/rockfall at the waterfall, which is why it is now ‘fenced off’.
 Everyone still goes around the fence on a new path so it seems the fence is just for liability but nevertheless it is something to consider.
 Overall, this hike is great for average hikers, kids, and even bringing the dog would be no issue.
 There are a few tunnels where you will need a headlamp or phone light.